KiraYamato94/LasMonjas/README.md

 # CustomCosmetics

 A custom hats system (adapted from [xxomega77](https://github.com/xxomega77xx/HatPack)) has been added, also thanks to that I could add a method to add custom visors and nameplates too.
-Hats don't replace visors and some have adaptative color.
-It can also have some color or position bugs, we'll try to fix them in the future while also adding new hats.
+It can have some color or position bugs, we'll try to fix them in the future while also adding new cosmetics.

 -----------------------